 Proposed recommendation #6:

-The CG recommends that the GAC and GNSO Leadership teams, together with the GNSO liaison to the GAC and the GAC Secretariat, use their regular engagements as opportunities to review and discuss the status of early engagement to allow for early identification of potential issues and/or other mechanisms that could be considered.
+The CG recommends that the GAC and GNSO Leadership teams as well as the GNSO liaison to the GAC and the GAC Secretariat use their regular engagements as opportunities to review and discuss the status of early engagement to allow for early identification of potential issues and/or other mechanisms that could be considered.

 General

-Agree on a follow-up mechanism and success measures
+Agree on a follow-up mechanism and success measures.

-Maintain a channel to provide feedback to further enhance the process and document those changes whenever applicable
+Maintain a channel to provide feedback to further enhance the process and document those changes whenever applicable.

 Observations: